powsybl/.github/CONTRIBUTING.md

 - Approves your changes: your contribution fits the project guidelines and will be merged;
 - Comments: the reviewer suggests to make some improvements;
 - Requests a change: your proposal cannot be merged as such.
 You need to fix it with respect to the different comments made by the reviewer.

+**Please note that, after a first review has been done, no force-push should be done on the Pull Request.** A force-push makes it more difficult for reviewers to follow the changes following their reviews.

 ### Continuous Integration
 The Continuous Integration (CI) runs automatically when a pull request is opened, or a commit is pushed.
 The CI helps us maintain the quality of the project with automatic checks: